byjosh/index_formatter/README.md

 ## Test files
 `test_book_before_page.csv` and `test_page_before_book.csv` are provided as test files.
 With the latter the optional `-f=epbnt` argument is needed as final argument like `python3 index_formatter.py test_page_before_book.csv output_file_title  -f=epbnt` or `python3.exe .\index_formatter.py .\test_page_before_book.csv output_file_title  -f=epbnt`.

+Trademark footnote: Microsoft, PowerShell, Windows, Microsoft Word, are trademarks of the Microsoft group of companies.
+Linux is a trademark of Linus Torvalds.
+The Document Foundation and
+LibreOffice are trademarks of The Document Foundation.
+Any other trademarks are property of their owners.
+The mention of the trademarks is solely for the proper acknowledgement of their ownership - no linkage to this project or endorsement of it is implied by the mention of the trademarks.